cossacklabs/sesto/README.md

 Sesto (abbreviation for Secret Store) is open source passwords (and general secrets) manager for web.

+Sesto works on a Python server, when first accessed, serves users Google PNaCl module, which performs cryptographic protection and data management in user browser.
+This way, it enables strong cryptographic protection of secrets and passwords in your web browser (Google Chrome), so you can gain access to your passwords anywhere, safely.

 Read [blog post](https://www.cossacklabs.com/presenting-sesto.html) for description of Sesto, it's security model, architecture and some background experience.

 Sesto is a proof-of-concept tool developed during Themis/WebThemis development to see how easy would it be to build sophisticated security schemes.